Employee and Supervisor

 - Contact your supervisor via phone as soon as possible to notify them.

-- Complete the employee form: Report Exposure or Diagnosis within 24 hours for going out of work, including for quarantine, sign(s) or symptom(s), and/or suspected diagnosis.
+- Complete the employee form: Report Exposure, Symptoms, or Diagnosis within 24 hours for going out of work, including for quarantine, sign(s) or symptom(s), and/or suspected diagnosis.

 - Contact your health care provider for diagnosis, treatment and/or testing, as necessary.